benlue/jsonfp/README.md

 <a name="setVar"></a>
 #### Setting variables
 A JSON-FP expression can unfold itself as a series (or a tree of series) of expressions.
 Input to the expression will water fall through or be transformed by those series of expressions.
-Sometimes we need to keep the intermediate results coming off expressions and recall them when necessary.
+Sometimes we need to keep the intermediate results and recall them when necessary.
 To do so, the intermediate results should be able to be saved.

 You ca save the intermediate results in the context variable like the following: